The Best Intel CPUs (2023 Reviews)

 Price

-So, for $25 less, it’s the same performance just without an integrated GPU.
+So, for $25 less, it’s the identical performance just without an integrated GPU.
 Of course, if you require an iGPU, then go for the non-F version.

 Alternatively, check out the i3-12100/F, which hovers around the $100 mark.